MaisonClouatre/RobustSIMPLS/README.md

 ## References
-Source code for RPCA is adapted from:
+The source code pertaining to RPCA is adapted from:

 S.L.
 Brunton and J.N.
 Kutz, "Sparsity and Compressed Sensing."
 In: Data-driven  science  and  engineering: Machine  learning,  dynamical  systems,  and  control.
 Cambridge University Press, 2019. p.
 107--109.